mobizt/ESP-Mail-Client/README.md

 * Support embedded contents e.g. inline images, attachments, parallel media attachments and RFC822 message.
 * Support full debuging.
 * Support flash memory (ESP32 and ESP8266), SD and SD_MMC (ESP32) for file storages which can be changed in [**ESP_Mail_FS.h**](/src/ESP_Mail_FS.h).
-* Support Ethernet (ESP32 using LAN8720, TLK110 and IP101 Ethernet boards).
-ESP8266 Ethernet is not yet supported.
+* Support Ethernet (ESP32 using LAN8720, TLK110 and IP101 Ethernet modules, and ESP8266 using ENC28J60, W5100 and W5500 Ethernet modules).
 * Customizable operating configurations (see the examples for the usages)